JBZoo/CSV-Blueprint/README.md

       precision: 7                      # x == 7
       precision_less: 8                 # x <  8
       precision_max: 9                  # x <= 9

+      # Date & time
+      is_date: true                     # Accepts arbitrary date format.
+Is shows error if failed to convert to timestamp.
+      is_timezone: true                 # Allow only timezone identifiers.
+Case-insensitive.
+Example: "Europe/London", "utc".
+      is_timezone_offset: true          # Allow only timezone offsets.
+Example: "+03:00".
+      is_time: true                     # Check if the cell value is a valid time in the format "HH:MM:SS AM/PM" / "HH:MM:SS" / "HH:MM".
+Case-insensitive.
+      is_leap_year: true                # Check if the cell value is a leap year.
+Example: "2008", "2008-02-29 23:59:59 UTC".

       # Dates.
 Under the hood, the strings are converted to timestamp and compared.
       # This gives you the ability to use relative dates and any formatting you want.